chris-short/chrisshort.net/content/post/military-phrases-for-devops/index.md

 ## Hurry Up and Wait

 The urge to rush to the airport so you can get through security and relax at the gate or in a lounge; that's hurry up and wait.
 It's not good or bad but it's sometimes the best thing to do.
 In the military, folks are quickly marshaled to a place so they can wait for the next thing to hurry up and do.
-Much like getting a group of people to a certain place at a certain requires more time to do the same holds true for code.
-The more of it you try to deploy at once the longer it takes.
+Much like getting a group of people to a certain place at a certain time requires more time to do the more people there are, the same holds true for code.
+The more code you try to deploy at once the longer it takes.
 Make sure you are breaking down your work in progress to the smallest possible unit.
 It's much better to get a function or system deployed early and have it laying in wait than trying to rush it out the door.
 The trick is finding the balance between readiness and waiting.
 But, a project finishing too early can be bad too.
 The requirements can change requiring rework which is a DevOps anti-pattern.

 > [**Subscribe to DevOps'ish**](/newsletter/) for updates on DevOps, Cloud Native, and Open Source news.